andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

 ##### Lambda function
-A `lambda` function an anonymous function used for doing simple operations. __Lambda__ functions can have any number of arguments, but can only have one expression.
+A `lambda` function is an __anonymous__ function used for doing simple operations. __lambda__ functions can have any number of arguments, but can only have one expression.

 The expression is executed and returned when the lambda function is called.
 `lambda arguments: expression`